Skip to main content

 2. Identify the information you want on your wiki

-Part of the beauty of Confluence is that it is designed to be constantly evolving and growing over time.
-And while it supports continually adding information (for example, meeting notes and brainstorming outputs), it's a good idea to have a core structure in place before you publish your wiki.
-This makes it a lot easier and quicker for users to navigate.
+Confluence is designed to evolve and grow over time, but it's a good idea to have a core structure in place before you create your wiki.
+This makes it much easier and quicker for users to navigate, even after your wiki expands.

 It's also worth considering the types of content that belong on your wiki.
 For example, is the wiki a place for sharing meeting notes, project documentation, and collaborative drafts while you keep company updates and employee onboarding on a separate knowledge base?